Pleckgate pupils enjoyed a special visit from author Sufiya Ahmed as part of World Book Week.

 “It’s a story of hope and courage, about one British girl who stood up for herself,” said Sufiya, who was inspired to write the book after seeing activists against forced marriages when she worked in Parliament.

-English teacher Mr Murray said: “At Pleckgate we encourage all of our students to read for pleasure.
+English teacher Mr Murray said: “At Pleckgate we encourage all of our pupils to read for pleasure.
 Having an acclaimed author visit to work with our children – young and old – is always a pleasure for all involved.

 Fatimah Dayhya, Mohammad El-Masri, Zenia Hussain Year 9